alan-turing-institute/ARC-LoCoMoSeT/README.md

 - `local_save`: Set to `true` to locally save a copy of the results
 - `metrics`: A list of metrics implemented in src/locomost/metrics to be used
 - `n_samples`: Number of images from the dataset to compute the metrics with
+- `metric_kwargs`: A list of the pattern `metric_name: kwarg_1: value` of kwargs to be passed to each metric if desired.
+Note that every metric used does not need to exist in this

-Train configs should additionally contain the following nested under `dataset_args`:
+Train configs should additionally contain the following nested under `training_args`:

-- `train_split`: Name of the data split to train on
-- `val_split`: Name of the data split to evaluate on.
-If the same as `train_split`, the `train_split` will itself be randomly split for training and evaluation

-Along with several further arguments nested under `training_args`:

 - `eval_steps`: Steps between each evaluation
 - `evaluation_strategy`: HuggingFace evaluation strategy